Learn how semantically annotated texts enhance the delivery of content online with Ontotext's News On the Web (NOW) demo.

-News on the Web (NOW) is a free public service, showcasing the opportunities a dynamic semantic publishing platform opens up before media & publishing companies.
+News on the Web (NOW) is a free public service, showcasing the opportunities dynamic semantic publishing opens up before media & publishing companies.
 It is based on the Ontotext Platform, which links text and Knowledge Graphs to deliver actionable insights.

-Dynamic semantic publishinghas the potential to improve content creation and consumption.
-With the help of semantic technologies readers are served the content they most need, and publishers are given the tools to manage content in an efficient, future-proof manner.
+Semantic publishing has the potential to improve content creation and consumption.
+With the help of semantic technologies, readers are served the content they most need, and publishers are given the tools to manage content in an efficient, future-proof manner.

-In this blog post you will find 4 things that a dynamic semantic publishing platform (what NOW is) lets you do with content.
+In this blog post, you will find 4 things that dynamic semantic publishing (what NOW is) lets you do with content.

 Searching for, presenting and grouping information is burdensome when done manually.
 NOW makes these processes easier, being able to automatically: